Centre Val De Loire

 King Charles VII lived in the Chateau de Chinon from 1427 to 1450.

-The 18 years old Joan of Arc traveled from eastern France, in order to implore the Dauphin of France (the future Charles VII) to give her an army, because "she was sent by God to drive the English from France".
+Chinon is the place where the 18-year old Joan of Arc came to implore the Dauphin of France (the future Charles VII) to give her an army, claiming that "she was sent by God to drive the English from France".

 The Dauphin was a neurotic and under confident man.